 - Gather required documents to open a business bank account

 What do you need to open a business bank account?
-The requirements to open a business bank account will vary depending on which bank or credit union you choose, but in general you’ll probably need the following documents to open a business
+The requirements to open a business bank account will vary depending on which bank or credit union you choose, but in general you’ll probably need the following documents to open a business account (as applicable):

 - Social Security number